Andre Roberts (American football)

-Andre McXavier Roberts (born January 9, 1988) is an American football wide receiver and return specialist for the Carolina Panthers of the National Football League (NFL).
-He played college football at The Citadel and was drafted by the Arizona Cardinals in the third round of the 2010 NFL Draft.
-Roberts has also played for the Washington Redskins, Detroit Lions, Atlanta Falcons, New York Jets, Buffalo Bills, Houston Texans, and the Los Angeles Chargers.
+Andre McXavier Roberts (born January 9, 1988) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
+He played college football for The Citadel Bulldogs and was selected by the Arizona Cardinals in the third round of the 2010 NFL draft.
+Roberts has played for nine teams in his NFL career; in addition to the Cardinals, he has played for the Washington Redskins, Detroit Lions, Atlanta Falcons, New York Jets, Buffalo Bills, Houston Texans, Los Angeles Chargers, and Carolina Panthers.

-Early years
+Early life

 A native of Fairbanks, Alaska, Roberts attended Spring Valley High School in Columbia, South Carolina, where he was a two-sport star in football and track.
 He earned All-region and All-area honors as a senior and led the Vikings to the regional championship and state semi-finals.
 He earned MVP honors for his performance in the 2005 North-South All-Star game.

 In addition to football, Roberts lettered in track & field while at Spring Valley, leading his team to the state championship in 2003 and a second-place finish as a senior, the season he captured All-State recognition.
 He posted personal-bests of 11.2 in the 100-meter dash, 21.91 in the 200-meter dash and 48.60 in the 400-meter dash.